 Even though there is no statutory mandate for meetings, LLCs with multiple owners should hold regular meetings (member and/or manager), adopt resolutions, and record minutes.
 All major decisions of the entity should be memorialized, either through resolutions or unanimous written consent in lieu of meetings, and kept in a corporate record book.
 Doing this creates a record of conversations, which can be helpful when someone misremembers a conversation or challenges a company action.

 No Matter What, Adhere to the Requirements in Your Governing Documents

 As we discussed in the beginning of this article, your governing documents might already require that you hold a certain number of meetings, so read those carefully.
-If you don’t have any of these documents, call us at 512.888.9860 and we’ll help you determine what you need.
+If you don’t have any of these documents, get in touch with us and we’ll help you determine what you need.